Navid200/xDrip/docs/Updates.md

 ---

-#### **Install a Nightly while on the Beta channel**
-If you want to install a Nightly release, you don't have to select the Nightly channel.
+#### **What if I want a feature that has just been released as a Nightly?**
+You have two options.

+1- You can switch to the Nightly channel.
+Then, you will get the latest release when you tap on check for updates.
+But, later on, every time you check for updates, you will see the latest Nightly.
+So, this may not be what you like.

+2- You can just install the latest Nightly release without changing your update channel.
-Just find the release you want looking at the release notes.
+Just find the release you want looking at the [release notes](./ReleaseNotes.md).
 Then, tap on the corresponding link, [download](./Download-xDrip.md), and [install](./Install.md).
+Now, you will have the latest Nightly installed.
+Later on, when you tap on check for updates, you will only get an update when there is an update in your chosen update channel.
 <br/>

 ---